thomasleplus/java-memory-safety/docs/en/third-party.md

 Note: I mean the class is named "Unsafe" after all!
 [Go over the list.]
-Took Maven Central statistics and used the SpotBugs plugin that I created (you can find it in the GitHub repo).
+Took Maven Central statistics and used the SpotBugs plugin that I created (you can find it in the GitHub repository).